Interagency Registry for Mechanically Assisted Circulatory Support (Intermacs)

 Intermacs: Adults 19 years of age and older who have received a legally utilized implanted MCSD at one of the active Intermacs centers on or after March 1, 2006 are eligible.
 Incarcerated adults are not eligible for the study.

 Pedimacs: Patients younger than 19 years of age who received a legally utilized MCSD are eligible.
 Patients are excluded if they are incarcerated or received the MCSD before the center was activated in the registry.

-The Intermacs registry continues to collect data but at the time the data were locked and provided to BioLINCC, it consisted of 170 active centers throughout the United States and Canada.
+At the time the data were locked and provided to BioLINCC, the Intermacs registry consisted of 170 active centers throughout the United States and Canada.
 Pedimacs consisted of 34 active sites.
-Contemporaneous data is available through the STS.

 Any site with a MCSD program was eligible to participate in the Intermacs registry if they had a local Principal Investigator and a Site Administrator.
 In addition, each center paid a fee to Intermacs for activation.
 Once activated, the center entered data about each eligible patient who received an MCSD at the center, into the registry via the Intermacs website (www.intermacs.org).
 Patients are assigned an Intermacs registry identification number which is used as the primary identifier between the center, Intermacs, MCSD manufacturers, and government agencies.